 - It saves time

-- It allows to relate and compare the data for different time periods
+- It allows us to relate and compare the data for different time periods

-- It is used in statistics to determine the mean, median and mode for different data, as well as in interpolation and extrapolation of data.
+- It is used in statistics to determine the mean, median and mode for different data, as well as in the interpolation and the extrapolation of data.

-Here are the steps to follow for finding the frequency distribution of a frequency polygon and it is represented in a graphical way.
+Here are the steps to follow to find the frequency distribution of a frequency polygon and it is represented in a graphical way.

 - Obtain the frequency distribution and find the midpoints of each class interval.

-- Represent the mid points along X-axis and frequencies along Y-axis.
+- Represent the midpoints along x-axis and frequencies along the y-axis.